 This is me in 1988 when this fuel rail was made.
 I was a lot younger and not as good looking.
 My failing eyesight has convinced me that I am now a handsome devil.
 Had I known I was going worldwide on the Internet, I would have dressed up a little.
 The pictures were taken by my daughter Samantha.
 She was only 10, so she didn't care what I looked like.

 Brazing the rail.
-No solder is used due to its lower melting point.
+Solder is not recommended due to its lower melting point.

 Frequent test fitting on the engine is critical.
 All hose and fuel injector connections must be absolutely accurate in position and angle.

-Photograph below shows me fitting the completed rail with the fuel injectors attached.
+Photograph below shows me fitting the completed fuel rail (now painted silver) with the fuel injectors attached.

 A one-way check valve, originally installed at the inlet of the fuel rail, right after the fuel filter, has been removed.
 This additional check was redundant.
 It also defeated any accumulator effect that the fuel line from the fuel pump to the fuel rail might provide.
 Fuel pressure now relies on the original check valve at the fuel pump.